benjamin-heasly/openhds-rest/documentation/registration-use-cases.md

  - a little "narrative", or context about what a user is trying to accomplish
  - information the user prodives in the registration
  - what happens to the registered entity
- - side effects of the registration on other entities
+ - side-effects of the registration on other entities

 After each registration, the user would be able to do queries to confirm expected effects and side-effects.
 These queries are not discussed here.